growthbook/growthbook-js/README.md

 });
 ```

 You can update these at any time by calling `user.setAttributes`.
-By default, this does a shallow merge with existing attributes.
-To completely overwrite instead, pass `true` as the 2nd argument.
+By default, this completely overwrites all previous attributes.
+To do a
+shallow merge instead, pass `true` as the 2nd argument.

 ```js
 user.setAttributes({